 Yet wine is not all the state has to offer.
 Rheinland-Pfalz is also blessed with strikingly beautiful villages such as the town of Bacharach and spectacular castles like the Reichsburg in Cochem or the Ehrenbreitstein fortress in Koblenz.

 Concealed behind a 14th-century wall, tiny Bacharach is perhaps the most charming village in the region.
-This settlement along the Rhine is known for its photogenic old town filled with half-timbered houses, medieval towers and the Church of St. Peter.
+This settlement along the Rhine is known for its photogenic old town filled with half-timbered houses, medieval towers, and the Church of St. Peter.

 The town’s focal point is the magnificent Reichsburg overlooking the Moselle River.
 The Gothic castle was first erected in the 12th century and then rebuilt in 1868 after its complete destruction in the 17th century.
-With its many delicate oriels, turrets and battlements, Reichsburg gives us the impression of a typical fairytale castle.
+With its many delicate oriels, turrets, and battlements, Reichsburg gives us the impression of a typical fairytale castle.

-- Due to its location, Koblenz makes itself the perfect base to explore Rhineland Palatinate.
+- Due to its location, Koblenz makes itself the perfect base to explore Rhineland-Palatinate.
 Most boats and trains stop or go through this city.

-- Rhineland Palatinate Ticket is probably the most convenient and affordable way to travel around the region.
-It grants unlimited using of regional trains and buses within one day and you can even travel to Luxembourg by paying 6€ more for the Rheinland-Pfalz Lux (a one-way ticket from Koblenz to Luxembourg City already costs 31€).
-The price starts at 24€ (or 30€ for the Rheinland-Pfalz Lux) for one person and goes up to 44€ (or 54€) for five persons.
+- Rheinland-Pfalz-Ticket is probably the most convenient and affordable way to travel around the region.
+It grants unlimited using of regional trains and buses within one day and you can even travel to Luxembourg with the Rheinland-Pfalz-Ticket + Luxemburg.
+Please note that a one-way ticket from Koblenz to Luxembourg City already costs 31€.
+The price of the day ticket starts at 25€ for one person and goes up to 49€ for five persons.